The Best Pond Liners of 2024 for Backyard Ponds

 Years of experience covering home improvement as well as extensive product research went into creating this guide.
 We explored more than 25 pond liner options and weighed a number of practical considerations before making our recommendations.

-• Material: The best material for a pond liner varies depending on different factors and consumer preferences, so we included products made of a host of materials among our recommendations.
+• Material: The best material for pond liners varies depending on different factors and consumer preferences, so we included products made of a host of materials among our recommendations.

 • Thickness: Though thickness isn’t necessarily an indicator of quality when it comes to pond liners, we still opted to include only models with a minimum thickness of 14 mils.

-• Flexible vs. preformed: Both flexible and preformed pond liners have their own advantages, so we included options for both types in this guide.
+• Flexible vs. preformed: Both flexible and preformed pond liners have their own advantages, so we included options for both types of liners in this guide.

 Our Top Picks